Admissions FAQs

 It doesn’t matter.
 The school your child attends to sit the Selective Eligibility Test has no relevance to your preferences for a school place.

-We will not be providing any form of overseas testing and all candidates will be expected to travel to the UK to sit the SET at one of the Sutton school test centres.
+No. We do not provide any form of overseas testing and all candidates will be expected to travel to the UK to sit the SET at one of the Sutton school test centres.

 You should be aware that when you are applying for a school place, by completing the Common Application Form, rather than simply registering your child to sit an entrance test, applicants living outside England may only submit an application if they have a linked address within an English Local Authority area.
 Documentary evidence must be supplied to the Local Authority at the time of application to show you will return to the address prior to September in the year of entry.
 If you wish to discuss your circumstances prior to making an application, you should contact the school admissions department of your likely future home Local Authority.
 Local Authority contact details in the local area are as follows: